hstohl/startup/notes.md

 ## HTML Notes

 The Web Father, Tim Berners-Lee created the World Wide Web and HTML.

-HTML is the barebones structure of a website.
+HTML is the bare-bones structure of a website.
 It's what creates the actual objects that are on the site: the text, the buttons, the images, etc. CSS is there to make this stuff look pretty.

 ## CSS Notes

 Håkon Wium Lie created Cascading Style Sheets, or CSS.
 This makes webpages pretty, rather than just like documents.
+It's high-key pretty difficult to get it to work, but after while it gets there.

 ## JavaScript

 Brendan Eich created JavaScript to make webpages interactive.